Sleep ScienceMar 29, 20267 min read

 Four main causes:

 1. Going to bed too early.
 Sleep drive hasn't built up enough, so you lie awake waiting for sleep that isn't ready to come.
+Similarly, nighttime cortisol spikes at 3AM that cause mid-sleep awakenings also drag down efficiency.

 2. Lying in bed awake.
 The longer you spend awake in bed, the more your brain associates bed with wakefulness.
 If you can't fall asleep within 20-25 minutes, most sleep therapists recommend getting out of bed.